RichardCollJosifov/richardcolljosifov.github.io/_portfolio/dataset.md

 ---
 title: "Street aerial view dataset with classified objects"
-excerpt: "I will be publishing here the dataset soon.<br/>"
+excerpt: "Dataset extract from VisDrone, validated with a GUI, for the YOLO neural network architectures.<br/>"
 collection: portfolio
 ---